 Additionally, Dairy MAX also offers opportunities for schools to implement health and wellness programs and expand dairy options in the cafeteria.
 Schools receiving Fuel Up to Play 60 grants reported 4 percent more students eating breakfast and 6 percent increase in milk sales.
 Students have better access overall to nutritious foods that complete USDA’s MyPlate recommendations.

-Dairy MAX has made dairy foods more accessible in schools through Dairy Optimization Grants, which offer financial assistance for equipment purchases to implement programs like Built with Chocolate Milk, grab-n-go breakfasts, menu expansions, coffee bars and breakfasts in the classroom.
+Dairy MAX has made dairy foods more accessible in schools through Dairy Optimization Grants, which offer financial assistance for equipment purchases to implement programs like Built w/ chocolate milk, grab-n-go breakfasts, menu expansions, coffee bars and breakfasts in the classroom.
 These resources impacted 44,000 students in 2017-2018, increasing total milk pounds by 58 percent in schools that received grants.

 “We know that if we can encourage a school district to go from marketing in the cafeteria to serving in the classroom from a grab-n-go format, that’s how we can make the biggest impact for dairy sales,” says Kirchner.

 While engagement leads to sales, none of this would be possible without building relationships.
 Dairy MAX targets schools at the district level to maximize impact and reach decision makers with dairy education and training.
 The school marketing team also leverages these child nutrition relationships to encourage more districts to serve 1 percent flavored milks versus fat free to increase consumption.

 “Our school wellness professionals are considered experts and bring a wealth of knowledge and expertise,” says Kirchner.
 “They lead trainings around dairy education and marketing programs to drive daily breakfast and lunch participation in schools.”